TrustFinity/patdryburgh.com/about.md

 This site is built with [Jekyll](https://jekyllrb.com) and hosted on [Github](https://pages.github.com).
 Freight Sans is served by [Typekit](http://typekit.com).
 The [sun][sun] and the [moon][moon] are by [Iulia Ardeleanu][ia].

+Growing up, I enjoyed watching directors' commentaries of my favourite movies.
+I love learning how people do what they do and think what they think.
+In web design and development, the closest comparison to a director's commentary is getting to see the actual code someone wrote to produce a site.
+You can see how this site is made by viewing the public repo on [Github][gb].

 [now]: /now
 [gs]: https://en.wikipedia.org/wiki/Grooveshark
 [ad]: http://adobe.com